coinbase/onchaintestkit/CONTRIBUTING.md

-# Contributing to Base Web
+# Contributing to Onchain Test Kit

-👍🎉 First off, thank you for considering contributing to Base Web! 🎉👍
+👍🎉 First off, thank you for considering contributing to Onchain Test Kit! 🎉👍

-The following is a set of guidelines for contributing to Base Web.
+The following is a set of guidelines for contributing to Onchain Test Kit.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of Contents